Presentations

 Panel Discussion: The Future of Employment and the NDIS

 The NDIS now has over 700,000 participants with Support Plans with many of these Participants looking for employment.
 Some of these Participants have never worked before and require support to prepare for work.
-The NDIS Review has been recently completed and the new Disability employment program, Disability Inclusive Australia is about to commence.
+The NDIS Review has been recently completed and the new Disability employment program, Inclusive Employment Australia is about to commence.
 In this session, our expert panellists will discuss the Future of Employment and its relationship with the NDIS.
 Topics will include Increasing the number of participants with Employment Supports in their plan, creating pathways from supported employment to open employment, the role of Work Experience, the relationship with the new Disability Inclusive Australia, education of Employers around employing NDIS participants and of course creating a more seamless service delivery for participants who access NDIS supports but also access to Disability Inclusive Australia to find and maintain Employment.

 Presenters